Icelk/kvarn-search/README.md

 > This means this implementation currently does not crawl the local site.

 This extension provides an endpoint which returns the result in JSON format.
 The scheme is described on [icelk.dev](https://icelk.dev/api/#search).

+For an example of a frontend, check out [this portion of the overview at kvarn.org](https://kvarn.org/search.#frontend).

 # License